ufal/corefud-scorer/README.md

 For the time being, the scorer is able to evaluate coreference only, excluding split antecedents, bridging and other relations.

+## Installation

+CorefUD scorer uses API for working with the CorefUD 1.0 format, which is implemented in the Udapi framework.
+However, the version of the framework this scorer requires is not yet available on PyPI.
+Udapi thus must be installed in the mode for developers (see the [instructions](https://github.com/udapi/udapi-python#install-udapi-for-developers)).
+In order to guarantee that the scorer works properly, checkout the following commit of the Udapi repository:
+``git checkout f1a1d53``

+Install remaining dependencies in a standard way by running Pip3.
+``pip3 install -r requirements.txt``

 ## Usage

 Scorer can be run with the following command: